luzhang06/AzureMachineLearningGallery/tutorial/tutorial2-create-your-component.md

 1. Component specification in Yaml format. [__XGBRegressorTraining__](../components/automobile-price-prediction/xgboost-regressor-training/XGBRegressorTraining.spec.yaml) is the Yaml file for our example .
 This file defines the component from several parts:
     - Metadata. e.g. __name, display_name, type, tags__.
     - Interface. __Inputs__ and __outputs__ of the component.
     - Implementation.
-For CommandComponent, __Command__ is the 1-line command line which will be executed.
+For CommandComponent, __Command__ is the 1-line command which will be executed.
     - Environment. __environment__ section defines the docker image and other dependencies.
 2. Relative Python code which includes your own logic. [__XGBRegressorTraining__](../components/automobile-price-prediction/xgboost-regressor-training/XGBRegressorTraining.py) is the python file for our example.